 Research on Election Programs

-We aim to find electoral funding opportunities that strengthen democracy as much as possible.
+We aim to identify electoral funding opportunities that strengthen the US democracy as much as possible.
 We start by identifying the most competitive races.

-Then we focus on finding organizations that effectively implement evidence-based programs with the potential to substantially affect those races, either through non-partisan programs that prevent distortions of democracy by encouraging citizens to vote regardless of their candidate preference, or through partisan programs.
+Then, we focus on identifying organizations that effectively implement evidence-based programs with the potential to substantially impact those races, either through non-partisan programs that prevent distortions of democracy by encouraging citizens to vote regardless of their candidate preference, or through partisan programs.

-Initially we conduct brief assessments of a number of programs, screening them for evidence of impact and cost-effectiveness.
-We provide in-depth reviews of the most promising programs and develop a cost-effectiveness estimate.
+Initially, we conduct brief assessments of several programs, screening them for evidence of impact and cost-effectiveness.
+We then conduct in-depth reviews of the most promising programs and develop a cost-effectiveness estimate.

-If a program meets our criteria, we make a recommendation to our network and/or support the program from our Focus for Democracy All Programs grant fund.
+If a program meets our criteria, we recommend it to our network and/or support it through our Focus for Democracy Regranting Funds.

 Identifying Programs for Review